Programer6/Catch-The-Insect/README.md

 ## How to Play

-Click the Play Game button to start.
+Click the Play Game button to start.<br>
-Choose your favorite insect from the options provided.
+Choose your favorite insect from the options provided.<br>
-Click on the insects as they appear to catch them and increase your score.
+Click on the insects as they appear to catch them and increase your score.<br>
-The game ends when you choose to stop or reach a high score milestone.
+The game ends when you choose to stop or reach a high score milestone.<br>